MrBrezina/adapter-devanagari/README.md

 ## Notes

+The lightest **Text** is designed to go until `wght` 55 (Extralight), whereas the lightest **Display** is designed to 20 (Thin).
+For the Variable font, we want the Thin—Extralight range for `opsz` Text to just remain the same.
+The way the (PE) sources are set up now, the "Text Thin" masters are really the *Extralight design*, but *numerically have `wght` 20* to avoid designspace distorions.
+From this follows:
+- Text instance weights between "Thin" and Medium are remapped, so their weight actually matches the Display:
+  - Text Light `wght` instead of 70: 47
+  - Text REegular `wght` instead of 85: 74
+  - e.g.: On the designed 55-70-85-100 range for Text those are steps of 33.33%; since we moved the master numerically to 20 but want to visually match the previous steps, reach the same looking values by: 20 + 0.33 * (100 - 20), and 20 + 0.66 * (100 - 20) respectively
+- The source instances also contain "Display Extralight master" (+ Italic); these get extracted and cloned as masters that the VF designspace uses, so there are Display Extralight "sources" where there are Text Extralight sources.

 When copying between versions (PE -> Arabic, Hebrew) pay attention to:
 - UPM is bigger in Arabic, simply change the number from 2100 to 2700
 - keep non-exporting glyphs’ Export flag off (Omega, Delta, mu, c.ka in Hebrew and Arabic)